kmahyyg/deblan_gist_dockered/README.md

 - https://gitnet.fr/deblan/gist/src/branch/master/src/Gist/Composer/PostInstallHandler.php
 - https://gitnet.fr/deblan/gist/wiki/_pages

-Docker will mount `../dkdata` as `/data`.
+Please mount `./dkdata` as `/data`.
 Please modify the config file according to your instance.

 ```
 .
+├── caddyssl
+├── gistpb
-├── app
+│   ├── app
-│   └── config
+│   │   └── config
-│       ├── config.yml
-│       └── propel
-│           └── config.php
+│   │       └── config.yml
-├── data
+│   ├── data
-│   └── git
+│   └── propel.yaml
+└── spvisord
+    ├── config
-│   └── cache
+    │   ├── Caddyfile
-│   └── gist.sqlite
+    │   └── php-fpm.conf
-└── propel.yaml
+    └── supervisord.conf

 ```

+## Gist Pastebin

-`propel.yaml` SHOULD NOT BE MODIFIED and the program will put it into the docker container!
+`./gistpb/propel.yaml` **SHOULD NOT BE MODIFIED** and the program will put it into the docker container!

-`./app/config/propel/config.php` SHOULD NOT BE MODIFIED!

-`./data` folder should be accessed by webserver.
+`./gistpb/data` folder should be accessed by webserver.

-`./app/config/config.yml` should be modified according to your environment:
+`./gistpb/app/config/config.yml` should be modified according to your environment:

 - token: sha1(uuidgen())
 - api_key: 'WRITE SOMETHING AS YOU PLEASED' (Recommend: secrets.token_urlsafe(28) in Python 3.6+)
 - Other things: Check upstream documents

+## Supervisord

+Modify the config about `php-fpm`, `supervisord.conf`, `Caddyfile` according to your circumstances.

+ **If not necessary, please don't modify all files except `Caddyfile`.**

+## Caddy

+Caddy server is a light-weight, high-performance web server written in Golang.

+The `caddy` executable file contains full plugins, use it as you want.

+See more details about it at https://caddyserver.com/docs

+**YOU SHOULD MODIFY THE HOSTNAME AND EMAIL USED FOR SIGN A TLS CERT AT LEAST.**

 # Upstream